The Real History Might Surprise You

 From his position of influence, Mellon appointed his son in law, Harry Anslinger, who we mentioned above to be the head of a new federal bureau of narcotics.
 It was Anslinger who developed the Marihuana Tax Act of 1937.
 The treasury department went to an all-out war with hemp.
 Anyone who used cannabis was associated with criminals and deemed as a degenerate.
 Hearst, Mellon, Anslinger, and the Du Pont family had a lot of good reason to not like hemp.

-The Propaganda Machine: An Unfortunate Happening in Hemp History
+The Propaganda Machine: An Unfortunate Happing in Hemp History

 The term marijuana, as many of you know, is a Mexican name for cannabis.
 Hearst, an apparent racist, owned virtually all newspaper publications, and planted the term everywhere in association with hemp and cannabis.
 Hearst exploited racism and associated cannabis with Hispanics.